 Our plan has free interpreter services available to answer questions from non-English speaking members.
-We can also give you information in large print, or other alternate formats at no cost if you need it.
+This document is available for free in Spanish.
+We can also give you information in braille, in large print, or other alternate formats at no cost if you need it.
 We are required to give you information about the plan's benefits in a format that is accessible and appropriate for you.
 To get information from us in a way that works for you, please call Customer Service.

-Our plan is required give female enrollees the option of direct access to a women's health specialist within the network for women's routine and preventive health care services.
+Our plan is required to give female enrollees the option of direct access to a women's health specialist within the network for women's routine and preventive health care services.